sgasse/shift-puzzle/README.md

 to do this is by randomly doing valid swaps.

 ## Modeling

-In code, we represent the puzzle state as an array of fields.
-To allow for different sizes of puzzles while always having the same value for the empty field, we use the maximum value of our data type, so for `u8`, this is `u8::MAX`.

 To know which fields can be swapped with which other fields, we need to tranform the indices of the fields to the coordinates in the square puzzle grid and vice